What is Universal Credit?

 Child Tax Credit.

 Universal Credit will be administered by the Department for Work and Pensions and paid on a monthly basis.
-Information on eligibility and how to make a claim can be found on the gov.uk website
+Information on eligibility and how to make a claim can be found on the gov.uk website.
+You can check whether you would qualify by using this calculator.

 You will need the following when making an online application: